1992 World Snooker Championship: Quarter-finals

-Ebdon lost each of the first two sessions against Griffiths by margins of 3-5, despite making a 134 break in the fifth frame and a 108 in frame 15.
-He compiled another 108 break in the second frame of the concluding session, but lost the match 7-13.

-White and Wych each won two of the first four frames, then White pulled away to lead 6-2 by the end of their first session.
-Wych recovered to 5-6, before White led by three at 8-5.
-Wych moved to within one frame again at 8-7 then White won frame 16 with a break of 98.
+Ebdon lost each of the first two sessions against Griffiths by margins of 3–5, despite making a 134 break in the fifth frame and a 108 in frame 15.
+He compiled another 108 break in the second frame of the concluding session, but lost the match 7–13.
+White and Wych each won two of the first four frames, then White pulled away to lead 6–2 by the end of their first session.
+Wych recovered to 5–6, before White led by three frames at 8–5.
+Wych moved to within one frame again at 8–7 then White won frame 16 with a break of 98.
+A break of 104 in frame 18 gave White an 11–7 lead, and he went on to win 13–9.
+Hendry took a 5–3 first session lead against O'Kane.
+O'Kane won two of the next three frames, but lost 6–13.

 Semi-finals

-White lost the first two frames against McManus, but then won the next four, and they ended the first session level at 4-4.
-White took the last two frames of the second session and carried a 9-6 lead into session three.
-In the third session, White won seven of the eight frames, and wrapped up his victory at 16-7by taking the first frame of session four.
+The semi-finals took place between 30 April and 2 May as best of 31 frames matches played over four sessions.
+White lost the first two frames against McManus, but then won the next four, and they ended the first session level at 4–4.
+White took the last two frames of the second session and carried a 9–6 lead into session three.
+In the third session, White won seven of the eight frames, and wrapped up his victory at 16–7 by taking the first frame of session four.
 McManus said afterwards that he did not feel under pressure during the match, and commented that "I just went from bad to worse ...
 The game with Parrott took a lot out of me."